sanbestia/sports_calendar_integration/README.md

 ...
 ```

+You may add as many Google Calendar IDs as you wish.

-To find your Google Calendar ID, go to Google Calendar → Settings → select a calendar → scroll down to "Integrate calendar".
+> **Note:** To find your Google Calendar ID, go to Google Calendar → Settings → select a calendar → scroll down to "Integrate calendar".

 You can adjust the refresh interval and fetch thresholds in `config.py`.
 By default they are:
 ```python